sdss/explorer/README.md

 This will start _purely_ the app in development refresh mode on two uvicorn instances.
 To run in production mode, add `--production` to the `solara` command, and remove the `--reload` flag from the `uvicorn` call.

 ### Docker
-This repo comes included with a basic production/dev docker image.
+This repo comes included with a basic production docker image.
+This docker image deploys **only** the dashboard "download server", a lightweight FastAPI server to handle downloading data subsets from the UI dashboard.

 To build, run:
 ```bash